danbev/learning-iot/README.md

 Protective earth, on the other hand, is used in high-voltage AC circuits to provide a safe path for unexpected current, protecting people and property from electrocution, failure, and fire.
+Earth ground is where there is a physical connection to the earth.
+This will cause electrons to pass through.
+Only devices that are connected to AC mains have an earth ground.

 ### Ohm's Law
 voltage = Resistance * Current